Nissan Micra hatchback - Interior & comfort

 The dashboard is split into two contrasting colour zones, set off by simulated stitched leather that somehow manages to remain tasteful.
 The plastics used are soft to the touch, and provided your fingers don’t stray too far from the main touch-points of dashboard, steering wheel and centre console, the impression is one of upmarket modernity.

 It’s when your fingertips begin to roam that less distinguished materials are found, but we feel that an acceptable compromise has been made.
 Everything feels robust, anyway, even if some of the plastics are a little less than tactile.
+This is still a relatively cheap car, after all.

 On all but the basic Visia+ models, the Micra’s instrument cluster incorporates a colour TFT screen that displays incidental information such as your mileage and the time with clear graphics.
 The steering wheel has a multitude of buttons that seem confusing at first, but it takes only a little time to familiarise yourself with them and operate the main features of the infotainment system with ease.